 4. We have a responsibility to restore, maintain and protect Victoria’s rivers and freshwater environments as part of our natural heritage and future prosperity.

-5. As a scarce and fluctuating resource, Victoria’s major water supplies must be publicly owned and managed through a system of regulated water allocation.
+5. As water is a scarce and fluctuating resource, Victoria’s water utilities must be publicly owned and managed through a system of regulated water allocation.

 6. Victoria’s water management strategies must be environmentally and economically sustainable.
 Their objectives must include the preservation or improvement of ecosystem health.

-8. Local communities, including local aboriginal people, must have the opportunity to participate in water catchment planning and management.
+8. Local communities, including First Nations People, must have the opportunity to participate in water catchment planning and management.

-9. Government should not profit from the supply of water.
+9. Government should not aim to profit from the supply of water.

 1. A statutory framework which requires environmental outcomes to be met to protect water sources and their dependent ecosystems, consistent with the National Water Initiative, including a permanent prohibition on new large-scale dams on Victorian rivers.

-2. A comprehensive, adequate and representative system of reserves for Victoria’s unique and high conservation value freshwater ecosystems.
+2. A comprehensive, and representative system of reserves that is sufficient for Victoria’s unique and high conservation value freshwater ecosystems.

 3. A water allocation framework that provides legal recognition of and protection for all environmental water, including a positive obligation on decision-makers to ensure that an environmental water reserve be maintained to preserve the environmental values and health of water ecosystems.

-4. A water allocation framework that explicitly recognizes Aboriginal cultural values and native title rights, provides legal recognition of and protection for cultural flows, and provides statutory roles in water governance for Traditional Owners.
+4. A water allocation framework that explicitly recognizes First Nations People’scultural values and native title rights, provides legal recognition of and protection for cultural flows, and provides statutory roles in water governance for Traditional Owners.

 5. Restricted extraction from groundwater systems unless an independent hydrogeological assessment verifies that recharge rates will not be exceeded and extraction would be sustainable.

-6. A water allocation framework which is transparent, subject to regular independent review and resource assessments, based on best available scientific analysis, to check on the health of water resources (including long term decline in water availability), and determine what actions must be taken.
+6. A water allocation framework which is transparent, subject to regular independent review and resource assessments, based on best available scientific analysis, to monitor the health of water resources (including long term decline in water availability), and determine what actions must be taken.

 8. Return of water to environmental flows through improved water efficiency measures for irrigated agriculture and buy back of water entitlements in severely degraded and over-allocated systems.